josephDorsey/google-homepage/README.md

 First let's address what was able to be worked on in this current update!

-1. I was able to round the search bar (.searchbar)
+1. I was able to round the search bar (.searchbar class)
     - rounded it to 20px;

 2. I was able to add a shadow element to the hover function of the search bar (.searchbar:hover)
     - box-shadow: 0 4px 8px 0 rgba (136, 136, 136,0.2), 0 6px 20px 0 rgba (167, 167, 167, 0.19);

-3. learned how to add the magnifying glass and input voice icon in the search bar -first I added two background images:
+3. learned how to add the magnifying glass and input voice icon in the search bar

+    -first I added two background images:
         1. url ("magnifying-glass-1976105_1280.png")
             - then I changed the background position to left center